tikmatrix/www.tikmatrix.com/docs/intro.md

 # Tutorial Intro

-Let's discover **TikMatrix in less than 5 minutes**.
+Discover **TikMatrix in less than 5 minutes**.

 ## Software Introduction

-TikMatrix is a **computer software** designed to manage and control multiple **Android phones** (including motherboard devices) to perform TikTok automation tasks.
-These tasks include account registration, account login, account nurturing (following, liking, commenting, collecting), bulk messaging, collecting fan lists, scheduling video posts, and scheduling image posts.
+**TikMatrix** is a PC desktop software for automating TikTok on Android phones.

 ## Features

-- **Multi-account switching** (1 phone can log in to 8 TikTok accounts simultaneously) For All Tasks
+- **Multi-account switching**: One phone can log in to 8 TikTok accounts simultaneously for all tasks.
-- **Auto register**(with email), auto login(with email/pwd or username/pwd), but not auto captcha solving, email verification, you need to manually solve captcha and verify email.
+- **Auto registration** (with email) and auto login (with email/password or username/password). *Note: Captcha solving and email verification must be done manually.*
-- **Auto fill Profile**: Avatar, Nickname, Bio, username.
+- **Auto profile filling**: Avatar, nickname, bio, and username.
-- **Auto recognition** of the TikTok account logged in on the phone.
+- **Automatic recognition** of the TikTok account logged in on the phone.
-- **Auto account warming** by search keywords, viewing videos, liking videos, following users, commenting videos, favorite videos.
+- **Auto account warming**: Search keywords, view videos, like videos, follow users, comment on videos, and favorite videos.
-- **Auto posting** videos or images(supports sort and count) with text, hashtags, music, product link.
+- **Auto posting**: Post videos or images (supports sorting and count) with text, hashtags, music, and product links.
 - **Auto delete** posts by view count.
-- **Mass Boosting** User follow/unfollow
+- **Mass boosting (User)**: Follow/unfollow users in bulk.
-- **Mass Boosting** Post like/comment/favorite/share/follow
+- **Mass boosting (Post)**: Like, comment, favorite, share, and follow posts in bulk.
-- **Mass Boosting** Live like/comment
+- **Mass boosting (Live)**: Like and comment on live streams in bulk.
-- **Mass Direct Message**
+- **Mass direct messaging**: Send bulk messages to users.
-- **Scrape TikTok** user followers
+- **Scrape TikTok** user followers.
-- **Mass Follow back** All followers and Send Hello Direct Message
+- **Mass follow back**: Follow all followers and send a hello direct message.
-- **Minute-level task** auto-scheduling
+- **Minute-level task scheduling**: Automate tasks with minute-level precision.
-- **Importing/Exporting** accounts.
+- **Import/export accounts**.
-- **Add any functionality** on request.
+- **Custom functionality**: Add any feature on request.
-- TikMatrix Support **EN/RU/CN** Languages.
-But The TikTok App on the phone must be in **English**, otherwise, some features may not work properly.
+- **Multilingual support**: TikMatrix supports EN/RU/CN. *Note: The TikTok app on the phone must be in English for all features to work properly.*

 ## Pricing